erdc/ampl/README.md

               'col_5'
               'col_6'

-# The number of columns used as features in the dataset, not including the target variable
+# The number of columns used as features in the dataset.
+Do not include the include the target variable.
 number_of_features: 6
 ```

 The following table shows all of the variables in the `ampl_config.yml` file that require modification, their default values, and an example modification to work with the concrete data set example.
+Do note that even though 'data_file' and 'data_table_name' are listed in the table below, they are not modified for the concrete example. 'data_file' and 'data_table_name' are for working with sqlite which is not used in this example.

 | Variable           | Default Variables         | Concrete Variables                                                   |
 | :----------------- | :------------------------ | :----- |